As an Amazon Associate I earn from qualifying purchases.

-I love most things on good grits, and this recipe is a riff off Low Country shrimp and grits.
+I love most things on good grits, and this fish and grits recipe is a riff off Low Country shrimp and grits.
 Bacon, fresh tomatoes, some chanterelle mushrooms, which are in season in the South right now, green onions and lots of lemon.
 The tripetail itself is seared simply in bacon fat.

 The tripletail lived up to its reputation.
 Firm, clean-tasting, with a meaty texture very close to grouper, and reminiscent of striped bass.
 Tripletail has thick, wide flakes, and the meat is pearly white.
 It was worth the wait.